CAMRIS Policy and Procedures

 The MRI session time stamp will start at the point at which the MRI suite and/or control area become committed to the scanning of the subject.
 The MRI session will end at the point at which Investigator’s group and subject leave the MRI suite and control area and the next client can begin.
 The MRI session time will include Tech time for subject assistance.
 This includes transporting or accompanying a subject, retrieving specific equipment that is not normally stored at the specific scanners and archiving data that causes the system to be limited in its ability to service the next scheduled client.
 Exceptions to the submitted start and end times are not decided by the MR Technologists.
 If you feel there is a discrepancy with the billing, please contact the Radiology Research Business Office, Laurie Cesaro at 215-349-8422.

-Macrocyclic agents will be used in all CAMRIS research studies requiring Gadolinium contrast based upon evidence of significantly lower Gadolinium retention from macrocyclic agents versus linear agents.
+Macrocyclic agents will be used in all CAMRIS research studies requiring Gadolinium contrast.
+This position is based upon evidence of lower RISK of Gadolinium retention when Macrocyclic GDTPA agents are used.

-The following limited exceptions will be considered, but require review and approval by the CAMRIS scientific/safety review process prior to study approval:
+Exceptions will be considered but, require review and approval by CAMRIS prior to study approval.
+These possible scenarios are

 7T Screening Standards

-2. Any life assist, bone growth, or pain management devices or instances where portions (remnants) of that life assist device remain in patients (e.g. pacer wires)
+2. Any life assist, bone growth, or pain management devices or instances where portions (remnants) of that life assist device remain in subjects (e.g. pacer wires)

 3. Any structural support devices, screws, or wires in bone that are near the spinal cord or temperature sensitive organs (e.g. Harrington rods).